Updated February 22, 2021

 • Name.
 You can enter any name you like, or a partial name, or a fictitious name.
 This information is simply to make it easier for us to process information.
 This information is optional.

-• Age, height, sex.
-As Nymbl relates to movement of the human body, we collect this information so that we can relate balance capabilities to the age, sex, and height of individuals.
+• Age, height, gender.
+As Nymbl relates to movement of the human body, we collect this information so that we can relate balance capabilities to the age, gender, and height of individuals.
 These data is optional.

 • Balance evaluation data.
 This is the scores that you receive when you take the Balance test.
 It includes which tests you performed, what you score was on each, as well as information as to how stable the phone was during the exercise.